Book Review: The Goblin Emperor

 There are some other parts that are visited, or touched on, albeit very fast.

 I am not sure how exactly to evaluate these added topics.
-They have an air material that was added later.
+They have an air of material that was added later.
 I will trust a number of possible future guest writers with the correct street cred to weigh that question authoritatively.

 Gaps